UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Daily Commitment:** Each day of the quest requires the player to complete the todo, which involves performing the activity's required amount.

-  - **Completion Verification:** Players honestly assess and confirm the completion of each day's todo.
+  - **Completion Verification:** Players honestly assess and confirm the completion of each day's todo by marking a checkmark.

+  - **Failure Reporting:** If a player fails to complete a todo, they must explicitly report the failure, resulting in the quest's failure.

 - **Completing a Quest:**